 Summer is upon us and tons of families are wanting to plan beach trips.
 However, a fun family beach trip can quickly break the bank if you aren’t careful.
-When you are searching Google for the “closest beach to me”, you should also take into account the hotel cost and other factors.
+When you are searching Google for the “closest beach to me”, “beach near me” or “beaches near me”, you should also take into account the hotel cost and other factors.
+We also have a zip code search to help you locate the nearest beach to you.

-7 Fantastic Tips on Saving Big at the Beach – Closest Beach to Me
+7 Fantastic Tips on Saving Big at the Beach – Beaches Near Me

 - Use AirBnB Instead of a Hotel